13 Event studies

 collect()

 Zhang (2007, p.
 76) focuses some analyses on “key SOX events” (defined below) and finds that “the estimated U.S. cumulative abnormal returns range from –3.76% and –8.21% under alternative specifications and are all statistically significant.”
-Here “all” means for each of value-weighted and equal-weighted returns and using abnormal returns relative to each of two models.
-For convenience, we focus on the model that measures abnormal returns relative as returns not explained by a “market model” where the market comprises Canadian stocks not listed in the US and omit analysis of the second model, which blends returns on several non-US portfolios as a benchmark.
+Here “all” means for each of value-weighted and equal-weighted returns and using abnormal returns relative to each of the two models.
+For convenience, we focus on the model that measures abnormal returns relative to a “market model”, where the market comprises Canadian stocks not listed in the United States, and omit analysis of the second model, which blends returns on several non-US portfolios as a benchmark.
 To this end, we collect data on returns for the Toronto composite index (gvkeyx == "000193") from Compustat’s index data (comp.idx_daily) over 2001 and 2002 and merge this data set with our local copy of crsp.dsi.

 can_rets <-